and Where to Buy Photo Equipment

 See The Gray Market.

 I wrote this, and most of this page, back in 1999.
-Today, in 2010, all this below rarely applies, as the best place to get used anything is eBay.
+Today all this below rarely applies, as the best place to get used anything is eBay.
 See How to Win at eBay for all the latest information.

 Read the rest of this page as an historic article I left up for posterty's sake.